wsiff/qoracle/README.md

 # Q-Oracle Discord Bot
-Discord bot that selects a verse from the Quran, as random as possible.
+Discord bot that selects a verse from the Quran, randomness based on HotBits random number generator

 # How to Use